Wynyard, County Durham

 Wynyard Estate has some of the most expensive houses in the North East, as well as the most expensive road in Teesside.
-Wynyard Park is home to several gated communities, the main one being the Manorside development, a collection of 27 self-built executive homes.
+Wynyard Park is a gated community, with multiple smaller gated communities within, the main one being the Manorside development, a collection of 27 self-built executive homes.

 History

 Until the 1990s, the area now making up the village of Wynyard was the grounds of Wynyard Hall estate, owned by the Marquess of Londonderry.
 In 1987, the hall and its ground was bought by Sir John Hall, who decided to develop housing on the grounds of the estate, with the housing estates of Wynyard Village, Wynyard Woods and Wynyard Park being built.

 Land north of the A689 in Wynyard, previously been used on a commercial basis by Samsung, was acquired in 2005 by Chris Musgrave, a Hartlepool businessman.
 It was developed into new housing and parkland.
 Wynyard Business Park was constructed on the eastern edge of Wynyard; a 2005 proposal to build a hospital there did not succeed and was scrapped in 2010.